yasufum/spp-vm-installer/README.md

 #### (2) ssh

-Ansible uses ssh to install tools on remote server, so you have to install ssh client into ansible-server in which ansible run.
+Ansible uses ssh to install packages on remote machines, so you have to install ssh client into ansible-server in which ansible run.
 If you use ssh password to login ansible-clients, you have to install `sshpass`.